juucustodio/docs.pt-br/docs/framework/wcf/feature-details/how-to-implement-a-discovery-proxy.md

 ### <a name="to-define-the-methods-that-implement-the-discovery-proxy-functionality"></a>Para definir os métodos que implementam a funcionalidade do proxy de descoberta

-1. Substituir o método <xref:System.ServiceModel.Discovery.DiscoveryProxy.OnBeginOnlineAnnouncement%2A?displayProperty=nameWithType>.
+1. Substitua o método <xref:System.ServiceModel.Discovery.DiscoveryProxy.OnBeginOnlineAnnouncement%2A?displayProperty=nameWithType>.
 Esse método é chamado quando o proxy de descoberta recebe uma mensagem de anúncio online.

     ```csharp
     // OnBeginOnlineAnnouncement method is called when a Hello message is received by the Proxy